emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 The data integration with Apache Kafka brings the following features and benefits to your business:

 - **Dependable and bi-directional IoT data messaging:**  The data communication between Kafka and resource-limited IoT devices running on unpredictable mobile networks can be processed under the MQTT protocol that excels in messaging in uncertain networks.
 EMQX not only batch forwards MQTT messages to Kafka but also subscribes to Kafka messages from backend systems and delivers them to connected IoT clients.
+- **Payload transformation**: Message payload can be processed by the defined SQL rules during the transmission.
+For example, payloads containing some real-time metrics such as total message count, successful/failed delivery count, and message rate can go through data extraction, filtering, enrichment, and transformation before the messages are ingested into Kafka.
-- **Effective topic handling for scalability:** Numerous IoT business topics can be mapped into Kakfa topics for further processing.
-EMQX supports various flexible topic mapping methods, including one-to-one, one-to-many, many-to-many, and also includes support for MQTT topic filters (wildcards).
+- **Effective topic mapping:** Numerous IoT business topics can be mapped into Kakfa topics by the configured kafka data bridge.
+EMQX supports the MQTT user property mapping to Kafka headers and adopts various flexible topic mapping methods, including one-to-one, one-to-many, many-to-many, and also includes support for MQTT topic filters (wildcards).
+- **Flexible partition selection strategy**: Supports forwarding messages to the same Kafka partition based on MQTT topics or clients.
 - **Processing capabilities in high-throughput situations:** EMQX Kafka producer supports synchronous/asynchronous writing modes, enabling flexible balancing between latency and throughput according to different scenarios.
-- **Real-time metrics:** Metrics such as total message count, successful/failed delivery count, message rate, etc., can be combined with SQL rules to perform operations like data extraction, filtering, enrichment, and transformation before pushing messages to Kafka or devices.

-This data integration helps you to establish an effective and robust IoT platform architecture so that your increasing volumes of IoT data can be transmitted under stable network connections and can be further stored and managed effectively.
+These features enhance the integration capabilities and flexibility that help you establish an effective and robust IoT platform architecture.
+Your increasing volumes of IoT data can be transmitted under stable network connections and can be further stored and managed effectively.

 ## Before You Start